luisp23/luisp23.github.io/about/index.markdown

 <figure>
   <img src="/images/DSC01720-1.JPG" alt="clus" height="400" width="500" />
-  <figcaption>Working on the AutoRally platform at the Georgia Institute of Technology.
-I did a robotics research apprenticeship there during the summer of 2016. </figcaption>
+  <figcaption>Working on the AutoRally platform at the Georgia Institute of Technology, where I completed a robotics research apprenticeship  during the summer of 2016. </figcaption>
 </figure>

 <br>